moby/moby/experimental/networking.md

         $ docker network create -d overlay bar d9989793e2f5fe400a58ef77f706d03f668219688ee989ea68ea78b990fa2406

+You can additionally specify `--vlanid=` and `--ifname=` to create and attach an uplink interface to the bridge.
+This enables external connectivity for the bridge.

+        $ docker network create -d bridge --vlanid=105 --ifname=eth0 cheetos
+        64e45e133127467f8c5c617e0e8952d4adca6a8f021be65a134a0fce89837a72

+In order to ensure containers on different hosts can communicate without a router, you must create networks with the same network parameters.

+        $ docker network create -d bridge --vlanid=202 --ifname=eth0 --bip=172.16.2.1/24 --fixed-cidr=172.16.2.0/24 testing202

 `docker network ls` is used to display the currently configured networks

         $ docker network ls